sarthak268/sarthak268.github.io/_pages/courage_to_be_disliked.md

     }
 </style>

-*Startup wisdom from YC's godfather — not a book, but essential 🤷*
+*Freedom begins when you stop seeking approval — a conversational read 🦋*